-This course requires students to use analytical and problem-solving skills to resolve student, faculty, and staff technical problems.
+This course requires students to use analytical and problemsolving skills to resolve student, faculty, and staff technical problems.
 Students develop troubleshooting skills to diagnose and resolve problems for various types of computer equipment including printers, laptops, projectors, and tablets.

-Successful completion of Computer Engineering (544) and approval of instructor
+PREREQUISITE: Successful completion of Computer Engineering (544) and approval of instructor

-550 H Computer-Aided Drafting (CAD) Senior Research Project SrResProjH
+550 H STEM Senior Research Project

+SrResProjH Grade 12

 This course combines off-site internet-based learning and onsite project-based experiential learning into a seamless package over the course of two semesters.
-During the 1st semester students learn online the industry standard Computer-Aided-Design & Modeling software, cooperative SolidWorks through а agreement with Engineering Academy, Birmingham, Alabama.
-During the 2nd Semester, students take the STEM knowledge and experiences gained to demonstrate their competence of all steps of the Engineering Design and Modeling Process.
-Students propose an indepth semester-long project that encapsulates all they have learned about the Engineering Design and Modeling Process throughout their Catholic High STEM experience.
-Students then make a written and oral presentation or a TEDTALK style presentation before both peers and industry professional as part of this project.
+During the 1st semester students learn online the industry standard Computer-Aided-Design & Modeling software, SolidWorks through a cooperative agreement with Catapult Engineering Academy, Birmingham, Alabama.
+During the 2nd Semester, students take the STEM knowledge and practical experiences gained to demonstrate their competence of all steps of the Engineering Design and Modeling Process.
+Students propose an in-depth semester-long project that encapsulates all they have learned about the Engineering Design and Modeling Process throughout their Catholic High STEM experience.
+Students then make a written and oral presentation or a TEDTALK style presentation before both peers and industry professionals as part of this project.

-Successful completion or enrollment in all courses required to complete the STEM program and the approval of the STEM Coordinator
+PREREQUISITE: Successful completion or enrollment in all courses required to complete the STEM program and the approval of the STEM Coordinator